 According to the National Highway Traffic Safety Administration (NHTSA), there were over 1,900 fatal hit and run accidents in 2016, resulting in over 2,000 deaths.

 In that same year, there were 25 fatalities related to hit and run accidents in the state of Oklahoma.
 Despite the moral and legal obligations that are expected of licensed drivers, hit and run accidents happen frequently across the U.S.

 Need an attorney for a hit-and-run accident in Oklahoma City?
 Contact us today!

 Oklahoma Hit and Run Laws

-In the state of Oklahoma, it's unlawful to flee the scene of any accident where an injury or death has occurred.
-Depending on the severity of the injuries caused, the offender may be charged with either a misdemeanor or a felony, and can face 2-10 years in prison, as well as fines.
+In the state of Oklahoma, it's unlawful to flee the scene of an accident where an injury or death has occurred.
+Depending on the severity of the injuries, the offender may be charged with either a misdemeanor or felony and can face 2-10 years in prison, as well as fines.

 Instead, try to remember to do the following things: